JixCan/Traffic-Light-Control-System-Assembler/README.md

 - **night mode**, turning the yellow color on and off.

 The system was developed in assembly language for the **ATMega328P** microcontroller.

-The project includes an *.asm* file for interpretation into a hex file, as well as a *.pdsprj* file for simulating system operation in Proteus Design Suite 8.10.